Article

 The analysis helped identify a subset of attributes that influenced customer perceptions within each strategic area.

-For brand equity, they incorporated technological innovation, product quality and value.
+For brand equity, they incorporated technological innovation, product quality value.
 Meanwhile, the attributes for technical issues encompassed on-time delivery, problem handling, and health and safety-related performance.

 Equipped with this insight, the executives rallied all relevant business divisions around an improvement program; one that focused on brand equity and technical issues.